oasis-tcs/ubl-2.3-hub/README.md

   - `summary-schemas-ent.xml`
   - `summary-examples-ent.xml`

+The artefacts must have already been created in the target directory, and they must have the same stage and label as the process invocation for the creation of the documentation and final results:
+- input artefacts:
+  - artefacts-UBL-2.3-{stage}-{label}.zip

 The build process is:
 - `sh publishUBL23Docs.sh ../results stage label localDateTime serverUsername serverPassword`
   - pre-existing target directory (without trailing "/")